 Benzodiazepines are a class of drugs that depress the central nervous system and are prescribed to treat the symptoms of anxiety disorders as well as insomnia and other sleep problems.

 When first introduced to the drug market, benzos were initially celebrated as a safer alternative to barbiturates, which were previously used to treat anxiety and insomnia but had a wide range of dangerous side effects as well as a high risk of abuse and addiction.

-Unfortunately, it eventually became clear that benzodiazepines had similar potential for abuse, addiction, and overdose, as well as their own set of serious health problems associated with misuse.
+Unfortunately, it eventually became clear that benzodiazepines had a similar potential for abuse, addiction, and overdose, as well as their own set of serious health problems associated with the misuse.

 Despite these dangers, benzos remain the most overprescribed medications in the United States, providing too many opportunities for misuse that can quickly escalate to abuse and eventually addiction.